lorisleiva/laravel-actions/README.md

 It is worth noting that, just like the `handle` method, the before hooks [support dependency injections](#dependency-injections) .

 Also note that these before hooks will be called right before the `handle` method is executed and not when the action is being created.
 This means you cannot use the `asController` method to register your middleware.
-You need to [use the `register` method](#registering-middleware) instead.
+You need to [use the `middleware` method](#registering-middleware) instead.

 ## Use actions within actions